 For sunset, make sure you head up to Kaka Point Lookout.
 It’s basically on the other side of the bay, looking onto Kaiteriteri Beach.
 After a lovely walk up, you again will be surrounded by the most magnificent sound of the cicadas.
 It always makes me feel like I am in the Mediterranean – pure summer feels!

-Also, I found this place to be the most photogenic place, especially if you are after those golden hour sunset shots.
+Also, I found this place to be the most photogenic place, especially if you are after those golden-hour sunset shots.
 It’s true, lighting is never better than just before sunset.

 Split Apple Rock